-David Larrabee, CFA, is director of Member and Corporate Products at CFA Institute and serves as the subject matter expert in portfolio management and equity investments.
+David Larrabee, CFA, was director of member and corporate products at CFA Institute and served as the subject matter expert in portfolio management and equity investments.
 Previously, he spent two decades in the asset management industry as a portfolio manager and analyst.
 He holds a BA in economics from Colgate University and an MBA in finance from Fordham University.
 Topical Expertise: Equity Investments · Portfolio Management

 For Andy Acker, CFA, portfolio manager of the Janus Global Life Sciences Fund, these are especially exciting times for investors in the health care sector.
 Opportunities abound, as significant advances in understanding the genetic causes of disease have resulted in a surge in new and more effective treatments.
 At the same time, risks remain and a disciplined approach to stock selection and portfolio construction is imperative for success.

 It's more a less a certainty that, net of fees, the average active investor will underperform the stock market.
 Yet empirical data also suggest that there are a number of market anomalies that have persisted over time, and disciplined investors can exploit them to generate outsized returns.
 Peter Berezin highlights some of the most compelling ones.

 Keith P. Ambachtsheer, long an outspoken advocate for pension reform, gave a sober assessment of the state of the world’s workplace retirement plans, praising the relative strength of plans in northern Europe while declaring those in southern Europe to be a “disaster.”

 At the recent CFA Institute Equity Research and Valuation Conference in Philadelphia, Fidelity fund manager Chuck Myers, CFA, drew on his experiences as a value investor and shared some of the lessons he learned along the way that have come to shape his investing philosophy.